pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 The reason why I am showing this is that<br>
 I want to emphasize Google Maps and Apple Maps did not just use simple centroid for labeling<br>
 <br>
-And, **someone** (and I strongly believe that he or she is a very well trained cartographer who carries Google and Apple's internal policies or philosophies) manually replotted the lables.
+And, **someone** (and I strongly believe that he or she is a very well trained cartographer who carries Google and Apple's internal policies or philosophies) manually replotted the labels.
 <br>
 <br>